 To truly see the collision of human activity with the Earth’s forces, you’ll want to grab up a handful of sand and take a close look at its diverse makeup.
 In each palmful of sand, you’ll see black grains of sand from lava rock, bigger pebbles, and bits of glass smoothed over by the water.
 Closer to the water, the sand looks almost completely black since it comes from volcanic rocks all around.
 Want a closer look at the sand?
 Bring your magnifying glass or use an app on your phone.

-In the coming years, you’ll likely only get to see the black sand because tons of sea glass and pebbles disappear with uniformed tourists.
+In the coming years, you’ll likely only get to see the black sand because tons of sea glass and pebbles disappear with uninformed tourists.
 In an attempt to capture a bit of the beauty for themselves, many people arrive with jars and buckets to fill with the unique sand.
 The colorful view is slowly disappearing as a result, bringing this beach back to its original state.

 Although the colorful sea glass is definitely the main attraction, Glass Beach is great for sandy strolls at sunrise and sunset.
 Picnics are a terrific idea, too, as it’s always a delight to dine while enjoying the beautiful view.
 The rough surf, drop-offs, and rough rocks all-around rule out swimming, bodyboarding, and other activities, however.